jambonrose/django-improved-user/CONTRIBUTING.rst

     $ ./runtests.py tests.test_basic -v 3

-If you have Python 3.7, 3.8, 3.9 and 3.10 installed on your system, you will be able to test the package under all required conditions.
-The project uses `tox` to make this easy.
+If you have multiple Python versions installed on your system, you will be able to test the package under all required conditions.
+The project uses `nox` to make this easy.
 This will use all the linters and test the package with multiple Python and Django versions.

 .. code:: console

-    $ tox
+    $ nox

-Note that any change made to this project must meet the linting rules and tests run by tox.
-These rules are double-checked by TravisCI and AppVeyor.
+Note that any change made to this project must meet the linting rules and tests run by nox.
 Furthermore, changes in code must maintain or increase code-coverage unless this is unreasonable.

 If your tests all pass, you are ready to make changes!
 If not, please open an issue in Github detailing the test failure you are seeing.